aarnold45/Project--1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: The main advantage of automating the installation process is that we could deploy multiple servers easily and quickly without having to physically touch each server.
+- _ The main advantage of automating the installation process is that we could deploy multiple servers easily and quickly without having to physically touch each server.
+    In case we need to configure more machines,we can just run the ansible playbook instead of going to every machine and configuring individually.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 •Installs docker.io, pip3, and the docker module.